enyojs/enyo-docs/developer-guide/getting-started/kinds.md

 ## Special Property Names

 Generally, the properties defined in the configuration object passed to `kind()` are copied directly to the generated prototype, but certain property names trigger special processing.
 Some examples of special properties are:

-* `name`: Defines the name of the created constructor in the global namespace (intermediate objects are created automatically).  `name` is not copied directly to the prototype, but is instead stored as `kindName`.
+* `name`: Defines the name of the created constructor (intermediate objects are created automatically).  `name` is not copied directly to the prototype, but is instead stored as `kindName`.
+The `name` property (and `kindName` on instances) is merely a convenience for debugging and shoud not be used for run-time checking.

     ```javascript
         var
             kind = require('enyo/kind');

-        // Create a function myNamespace.MyKind with a prototype.
+        // Create a function MyKind with a prototype.
         // myNamespace.MyKind.prototype.kindName is set to 'myNamespace.MyKind'.
         // myNamespace.MyKind.prototype.plainProperty is set to 'foo'.
-        module.exports = kind({
+        var MyKind = kind({
             name: 'myNamespace.MyKind',
             plainProperty: 'foo'
         });
         // Make an instance of the new kind.
-        var myk = new myNamespace.MyKind();
+        var myk = new MyKind();
     ```

-* `kind`: The name of, or a reference to, a kind to derive from, like a superclass.
+* `kind`: A reference to a kind to derive from, like a superclass.
 The new constructor's prototype is chained to the prototype specified by `kind`, and the `base` property in the new prototype is set to reference the `kind` constructor.